 Action:

 Often a case requires multiple experts with different expertise, such as medicine, mental health treatment, drug and alcohol treatment, or social work.
 Experts may be needed for ongoing case consultation in addition to providing testimony at trial.
-The lawyer should consider whether the opposing party is calling expert witnesses and determine whether the child needs to call any experts to respond to the opponent’s experts.
+The child’s lawyer should consider whether the opposing party is calling expert witnesses and determine whether the child client needs to call any experts to respond to the opponent’s experts.

 Action:

 When opposing counsel plans to call expert witnesses, the child’s lawyer should seek to interview the witnesses in advance.
-Lawyers should scrupulously comply with standing orders of the juvenile court regarding contact with court-ordered evaluators.
+The child’s lawyer should scrupulously comply with standing orders of the juvenile court regarding contact with court-ordered evaluators.

 Commentary:

-By contacting opposing counsel’s expert witnesses in advance, the child’s lawyer will know what evidence will be presented against the client and whether the expert has any favorable information that might be elicited on cross-examination.
-The lawyer will be able to discuss the issues with the client, prepare a defense and call experts on behalf of the client, if appropriate.
-Conversely, if the lawyer does not talk to the expert in advance, the lawyer could be surprised by the evidence and unable to represent the client competently.
+By contacting opposing counsel’s expert witnesses in advance, the child’s lawyer will know what evidence will be presented against the child client and whether the expert has any favorable information that might be elicited on cross-examination.
+The lawyer will be able to discuss the issues with the child client, prepare a defense and call experts on behalf of the child client, if appropriate.
+Conversely, if the child’s lawyer does not talk to the expert in advance, the child’s lawyer could be surprised by the evidence and unable to represent the child client competently.

 STANDARD 7 - HEARINGS

-Prepare for and attend all hearings, including pretrial conferences.
+The child’s lawyer should prepare for and attend all hearings, including pretrial conferences.

 Action:

 The child’s lawyer must prepare for and attend all hearings and participate in all telephone and other conferences with the court.
-The child’s position may overlap with the positions of one or both parents, third-party caretakers or DHS.
+The child client’s position may overlap with the positions of one or both parents, third-party caretakers or the Department of Human Services.
 Nevertheless, the child’s lawyer should participate fully in every hearing and not merely defer to the other parties.
-The child’s lawyer should be prepared to state and explain the child’s position at each hearing.
+The child’s lawyer should be prepared to state and explain the child client’s position at each hearing.

 Action:

-If the court proceeds in the absence of the lawyer, the lawyer should file a motion to set aside.
+If the court proceeds in the absence of the child’s lawyer, he or she should file a motion to set aside.

 Commentary:

 The child’s lawyer’s participation in pretrial proceedings may improve case resolution for the child and failing to participate in the proceedings may harm the child’s position in the case.
 Therefore, the child’s lawyer should be actively involved in this stage.
 If a lawyer has a conflict with another courtroom appearance, the lawyer should notify the court and the other parties and request a short continuance.
-The parent’s lawyer should not have another lawyer stand in to represent the client in court if the other lawyer is unfamiliar with the client or case.
+The child’s lawyer should not have another lawyer stand in to represent the client in court if the other lawyer is unfamiliar with the client or case.

 Becoming a strong courtroom lawyer takes practice and attention to detail.
-The lawyer must be sure to learn the rules about presenting witnesses, impeaching testimony and entering evidence.
-The lawyer may wish to seek out training in trial skills and watch other lawyers to learn from them.
+The child’s lawyer must be sure to learn the rules about presenting witnesses, impeaching testimony and entering evidence.
+The child’s lawyer may wish to seek out training in trial skills and watch other lawyers to learn from them.
 Presenting and cross-examining witnesses are skills with which the child’s lawyer must be comfortable.

 The child’s lawyer should request the opportunity to make opening and closing arguments.